 3. Powering Different Marketing Systems

 The collective data in the unified customer database of a CDP is easily available to other marketing systems, typically through an API or database query.
 It can be used to power multiple marketing stacks to improve customer engagement across channels.
 A CDP can be used as the central integration point for all other systems.

 User interactions with different devices are captured by the CDP and a unified customer view is formulated to create a unique journey for each user.
 The unified database is used to identify the user’s preferred experience on each device by tracking their online behavioral patterns.
 Personalized messages and offers are sent to the preferred devices of each user based on their individual journeys.

 Also Read: Why Financial Marketers need a vertical-specific Customer Data Platform– Whitepaper

 A CDP uses real-time triggers to power personalized customer engagement.
 Users are targeted with messages based on their online activities and behavioral data.
-For example, a user visits the website of an insurance brand and visits the life insurance page but then drops off from the website without taking any action.
-So the next time when the user visits the website, he is shown offers based on his previous activity on the website, i.e. offers on life insurance products.
+For example, a user visits the life insurance website page of an insurance brand and drops off without taking any action.
+The next time when the user visits the website, he is shown offers based on his previous activity on the website, i.e. offers on life insurance products.

 By Sharika Ahmed | Associate Product Marketing Manager at Lemnisk